code-pushup/cli/packages/cli/docs/custom-plugins.md

 async function runnerFunction(options: Options): Promise<AuditOutputs> {
   return [
     {
-      ...fileSizeAuditMeta,
+      slug: fileSizeAuditMeta.slug,
       value: 0,
-      // helper to for a nicer displayValue
+      // helper for creating a nicer displayValue
       displayValue: pluralizeToken('file', 0),
       // We have always a score of 1 for now
       score: 1,